vmizener/dotes-crap.github.io/_hero_concepts/guns.md

 On activation, it becomes night, the Outlaw gains haste, and a number of Night Riders are summoned: uncontrollable, fast-moving ranged units that follow and mimic the Outlaw.
 When the Outlaw attacks a unit or casts Deadeye, his Night Riders will also attack or cast at the same unit or point.
+In addition, the duration of Witching Hour is paused while near enemy heroes, up to a maximum duration.

 - Witching Hour ends immediately if the Outlaw is killed (this is considered a transformation effect).
 - Night Riders are targetable units and can be killed by enemies.